15 Grant Application Mistakes That Get You Rejected (And How to Avoid Them)

 10 Including Ineligible Costs

-Every program has costs that aren't covered (often: marketing, overhead, capital equipment, existing salaries).
+Every program has costs that aren't covered.
+CanExport SMEs documents budgets that "include ineligible expenses" (virtual events, general marketing, salaries) as a rejection cause, and IRAP's documented scope exclusions cover operating expenses, marketing, capital equipment, and work outside Canada.
 Including these wastes budget space and shows you didn't read the guidelines.

 Fix: Review the "eligible costs" section carefully.
 When in doubt, ask the program officer.
 Only include what's explicitly allowed.